rakkasjs/rakkas-realworld/readme.md

 ### Porting to other database systems

-Thanks to Prisma, **Rakkas RealWorld** is known to be able to run on MySQL/MariaDB or PostgreSQL as well as on SQLite.
+Thanks to Prisma, **Rakkas RealWorld** is known to be able to run on MySQL/MariaDB or SQLite as well as on PostgreSQL.
 Just follow these steps:

 1. Change the `provider` in the file `prisma/schema.prisma` to `mysql` or `sqlite`.
 2. Remove the `prisma/migrations` directory and its contents.